Shropshire Beekeepers' Association

 Being a beekeeper is a rewarding and fascinating activity.
 However, it also involves a significant investment of money and effort, especially in the early stages.
 Like any livestock, bees need looking after carefully if they are to be healthy, contented and productive.
 Anyone interested in exploring further is therefore strongly advised to learn more about what is involved, both in theory and practice, before taking the plunge.

-A first step might be to come to a 'Taster Day' when, entirely without further obligation, you can learn something of the fundamentals of beekeeping and have a chance to observe it in action in our apiary.
+A first step might be to come to a 'Taster Day when, entirely without further obligation, you can learn something of the fundamentals of beekeeping and have a chance to observe it in action in our apiary.

-Meanwhile, this part of the British Beekeepers Asociation website is a helpful place to begin online research for beginners.
+This part of the British Beekeepers Asociation website is a helpful place to begin online research for beginners.
 Graham Law's excellent website also contains valuable material for anyone wanting to explore further, as does that of the idiosyncratic Moray Bee Dinosaurs.
 In addition some of the websites listed on the Links page have helpful information and advice.